garrandall/popular-music-data/tracks/rhythm-of-the-night-debarge.md

 Under the street lights the scene is being set
 A night for romance, a night you won't forget
-So, come join the fun, this ain't no time to be staying home Ooh, there's too much going on
+So, come join the fun, this ain't no time to be staying home Oh, there's too much going on
 Tonight is gonna be a night like you've never known We're gonna have a good time the whole night long